Murder?: The Vindictive Prosecutions of Nick Slatten

 Unlike the other men of Raven 23, Nick Slatten’s defense is not self-defense.
 Nick’s defense is he is not the actual killer of the driver of the white Kia.

-Nick’s case is different because, backed into a corner of its own incompetence, the government lost the chance to try Nick for the lesser manslaughter charges brought against his teammates.
+Nick’s case is different because, backed into a corner of its own incompetence, the government lost the chance to try Nick for the lesser (but still unjustified) manslaughter charges brought against his teammates.
 This happened because many years earlier, a prior trial team dropped Nick from the case after acknowledging that the evidence against Nick for those lesser charges was “weak.”
-Then, the applicable statute of limitations ran while Nick was out of the case, before a new trial team formed under Obama’s administration sought to put Nick back in the manslaughter case.
+The applicable statute of limitations ran while Nick was out of the case, but a new trial team formed under Obama’s administration sought to put Nick back in the manslaughter case.
 Rather than accept defeat, with no change in the evidence, the government vindictively charged Nick with first-degree premeditated murder, the only charge that does not carry a statute of limitations.
 Regarding the government’s behavior, the esteemed non-profit, non-partisan National Association of Criminal Defense Lawyers has stated, “A more textbook case of vindictive prosecution can scarcely be imagined.”